eclipse-zenoh/zenoh-c/docs/concepts.rst

 But on the other hand sometimes it's necessary to take ownership of the object passed to callback for further processing.
 Therefore the take operation from mutable reference is required.

-The second problem is that the C++ API doesn't use the moved/loaned syntax sugar, as C++ has its own move semantics.
+The second problem is that the C++ API doesn't use the zenog-c moved/loaned syntax sugar, as C++ has its own move semantics.
 The C++ `std::move` can be called on any non-const reference, so we need to support this behavior.
 Detailed explanation is in note below, it's ok to skip it.

 ..note::